What the heck is going on, you ask? Say hello to Tersus.

 Measure Map, Revisited

 I’ve been using Measure Map since November 11th.
 Since that time, I’ve found it to be extremely efficient at tracking stats within my blog.
-I’m also evaluating Google Analytics for a higher view at how my entire site is doing, stat-wise… but it is very unreliable… and seems to update only when it’s good and ready to. … Read the rest of this item
+I’m also evaluating Google Analytics for a higher view at how my entire site is doing, stat-wise… but it is very unreliable… and seems to update only when it’s good and … Read the rest of this item

 This item was posted by Chris Harrison.